hirememorey/resilience-basketball/extended_resilience_framework.md

 #### Core Question
 Does the player have the ability to create and convert high-difficulty scoring opportunities against dedicated defensive pressure, independent of scheme?

-This moves beyond simple efficiency to measure a player's true shot-making talent by accounting for the quality of every single shot attempt.
-It directly addresses the problem that raw percentages don't distinguish between a player hitting wide-open shots created by others and a player creating and hitting tough shots themselves.

 #### Calculation Approach: Shot Quality-Adjusted Value (SQAV)

-The Dominance Score is calculated using a Shot Quality-Adjusted Value (SQAV) model, which evaluates every shot against a league-average baseline for that exact shot context.

 **Step 1: Establish Baselines for Every Shot Context**
 - Using our comprehensive shot dashboard data (`player_shot_dashboard_stats`), we calculate the league-average Effective Field Goal Percentage (eFG%) for every combination of: